-Section 5.2 We cannot ask you to leave our plan for any health-related reason
+Section 3.2 We cannot ask you to leave our plan for any reason related to your health

 BCN Advantage is not allowed to ask you to leave our plan for any health-related reason.

 What should you do if this happens?